 - No fee can be charged with a Private Applicator license!

-- To state it another way, a Private Pesticide Applicator license does not cover commercial pesticide applications!
+- To state it another way, a Private Pesticide Applicator license does not cover commercial pesticide applications.

 How do I obtain a Private Pesticide Applicator license?

 - Step 3: When you have completed the training course, print the Certificate of Completion and take it with you to your county Extension agent.
 (Find your County Office).
+You can request Dr. Taylor email you the forms you will need to complete the application process if you want to have the forms filled out before going to your county Extension office.
+The form needed for Step 6 below will be included in the package Dr. Taylor sends to you.

-- Step 4: Certify to your county Extension agent that you are engaged in the production of an agricultural, ornamental, or forestry commodity by completing the Private Pesticide Applicator License Application and complete the Verification of Lawful Presence if needed for forwarding by your county agent to the Georgia Department of Agriculture Pesticide's office.
+- Step 4: Certify to your county Extension agent that you are engaged in the production of an agricultural, horticultural, or forestry commodity by completing the Private Pesticide Applicator License Application and complete the Verification of Lawful Presence if needed for forwarding by your county agent to the Georgia Department of Agriculture Pesticide's office.

 - Step 5: The GDA Pesticides office will review your application and, when approved, send it to the Licensing Division, who will print and issue your license (usually in 3-4 weeks).